 L-theanine is an anxiolytic, and therefore, helps amplify/enhance alpha brain waves.
 These are also present when you let your mind wander or when you meditate.
 Alpha waves also occur during REM sleep as your sleeping brain is still in “wakeful relaxation” mode.

 L-theanine may help you replicate some of the creativity-oriented effects and focus on your experience during meditation.

-Taking a Closer Look at How L-theanine Helps with Sleep, Stress, and Anxiety
+Taking a Closer Look at How L-theanine Helps with Sleep, Stress, and Anxiousness

 L-theanine is most recognized for helping people relax.
-However, it’s also been shown to help with sleep, stress, and anxiety.
+However, it’s also been shown to help with sleep, stress, and anxiousness.